-Environmental monitoring and control capabilities for Enterprise 250 servers reside at both the operating system level and the OBP firmware level.
+Environmental monitoring and control capabilities for an Ultra 450 system reside at both the operating system level and the OBP firmware level.
 This ensures that monitoring capabilities are operational even if the system has halted or is unable to boot.
 The way in which OBP monitors and reacts to environmental over temperature conditions is controlled by the NVRAM variable env-monitor.
 The following table shows the various settings for this variable and the effect each setting has on OBP behavior.
-For additional information about the system's environmental monitoring capabilities, see in the Sun Enterprise 250 Server Owner's Guide.
+For additional information about the system's environmental monitoring capabilities, see "About Reliability, Availability, and Serviceability Features" in the owner's guide provided with your Ultra 450 system.